Mathe172/NewCommands/Syntax.md

 @e[x=<x>,y=<y>,z=<z>,r=<r>]
 ```

 For all selectors, there is a parameter that can always be specified: `label=<label-name>`.
 If specified, the result of the selector is stored in the label with name `label-name`.
-For more information on labels, see the Labels section.
+For more information on labels, see the [labels-section](#labels).
 While selectors can be used almost anywhere, there is one important exception: For most commands, there are keywords that further specify what the command should do (the `scoreboard` command for example has the keywords `players,objectives,...`).
 For technical reasons, these keywords can't be replaced by selectors.

 ###List of selectors